Can You Get Quality Health Care as a Black, Disabled Person?

 Spoiler alert: yes, you can, but it’s really, really hard

 EDITOR’S NOTE: This article highlights the lived experiences of a woman of color in getting reproductive health care.
-The providers at your nearest The Right Time health center are committed to addressing the persistent health disparities in unintended pregnancy and among marginalized populations, and that commitment also includes shining a light on the inequities in health care that are described below.
+The providers at your nearest The Right Time health center are committed to addressing the persistent health disparities among marginalized populations, and that commitment also includes shining a light on the inequities in health care that are described below.

 The first time I went to Planned Parenthood was during college.
 I left feeling educated, empowered, and in control of not getting pregnant.
 However, as a Black person and, later, a person with a disability, not all my experiences with getting sexual health care were as empowering.